 Jean-Paul Bourdier is a photographer of unique style, skilled passion and compelling imagination.
 His images balance across the nexus of multiple crafts – among them painting, poetry, and performance art.

 His work is stunningly original, brimming with self-assurance, and paradoxically, both simple and yet complex.
 Each image is a unique scene – created, staged, captured - of natural landscapes joined with the human form, expressing beauty, truth and wonder in the physical plane, as well as what is in our imaginations.

 Jean-Paul uses no digital enhancement; it is all analog photography.
 What you see is what was really there.

-He has helped produce eight feature-length films directed by Trinh T. Minh-ha.
-He was born and raised in France, taught in Italy and Senegal, and moved to the US where he has taught extensively throughout the university system.
+He was co-producer and co-director of eight feature-length films directed by Trinh T. Minh-ha.
+He was born and raised in France, taught in Italy and Senegal, and moved to the US where he has taught in several universities.
 He permanently resides in California.